Frequently Asked Questions about Academics at John Cabot University

 While you will eventually choose an area of concentration--a major--there is a wide range of required courses you'll take during your first two years that will expose you to many subjects.
 We strongly believe that academic diversity prepares you to make better decisions regarding your area of specialization and encourages the sort of creative, flexible thinking required of successful citizens in today's world.

-Most students enroll in five classes every semester (one-half of the school year), earning a total of 15 credits.
+Most students enroll in five classes every semester, earning a total of 15 credits.
 If you enter JCU with zero credits, as do many American high school graduates, you will typically earn enough credits to graduate in four years (eight semesters) of study.

 Many European and a few American students do come in with transferred credits and are able to graduate in less time.